quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the packet.
 The number of servers is usually consistent on the time scale of a QUIC connection handshake.
 Another might simply hash the address/port 4-tuple.
 See also {{version-invariance}}.

+Note that any information used by the Fallback Algorithm ight not be repeated from one QUIC packet to another.
+The 4-tuple is assumed to remain stable during the handshake, but the server can change the destination connection ID after the client's first flight.

+Therefore, if the fallback algorithm uses information other than the 4-tuple in its routing decision, the load balancer SHOULD store the routing decision for that 4-tuple in order to route future packets unless doing so would exceed resource limits.
+It can free these records when the 4-tuple uses a routable CID.
+This state allows the load balancer to successfully route other packets from the client's first flight, as well as subsequent flights if the server provides an unroutable CID for the reasons described in {{config-failover}}.

+Even if the fallback algorithm solely uses the 4-tuple, it MAY store the algorithm result in case changes to the server pool make change the output.

+The load balancer MAY also store the routing decision indexed by DCID.
+This is not robust to new server-selected DCIDs, but can increase robustness when a connection to a server generating unroutable CIDs experiences a NAT rebinding.
+An entry can be freed when the corresponding 4-tuple uses a different CID, whether routable or not.

+### Load Balancer Forwarding {{load-balancer-forwarding}}

+Packets with routable CIDs are, of course, routed in accordance with the decoded server ID.

+For unroutable CIDs, load balancers execute the following steps in order until one results in a routing decision.

+1. If the load balancer has a table of routing decisions by DCID, and the DCID is present in it, route the packet accordingly.
+1. If the load balancer has a table of routing decisions by 4-tuple, and the DCID is present in it, route the packet accordingly.
+1. Use the fallback algorithm to make a routing decision and record the results in the tables indexed by 4-tuple and/or DCID.

+When load balancers and servers are guaranteed to have common non-null configuration, all valid QUIC short headers have routable DCIDs.
+Under these conditions, load balancers MAY drop packets with short headers and unroutable DCIDs.

+When load balancers are guaranteed to have a superset of all server configurations, but servers might have no configuration at all, all valid QUIC short headers have either a routable DCID or use config ID 0b111.
+Under these conditions, load balancers MAY drop packets with short headers and unroutable DCIDs that do not have config ID 0b111.

+Load balancers MAY drop packets with long headers and unroutable DCIDs if and only if it knows that the encoded QUIC version does not allow an unroutable DCID in a packet with that signature.
+For example, a load balancer can safely drop a QUIC version 1 Handshake packet with an unroutable DCID, as a version 1 Handshake packet sent to a QUIC-LB routable server will always have a server-generated routable CID.
+Load balancers MUST NOT drop packets with long headers and unknown QUIC versions.

+Under all other circumstances, load balancers MUST NOT drop packets with unroutable DCIDs.

+While the load balancer function on a device has restrictions on which packets it can drop, a colocated function, outside the scope of this specification, can apply other policies to drop packets.

 ## Server ID Allocation {#sid-allocation}